colehaus/colex/content/posts/typed-transformer/main.md

 - We take a sequence of discrete inputs in the form of tokens.
 We represent each token as [`Fin[VocabSize]`](#python-typing-preliminaries) where `VocabSize` is the number of possible tokens.
 - We embed these tokens into a high-dimensional space via an [`Embedder`](#embedder).
 Each embedding vector is an `ndarray[EmbedDim, Float]`.
 - On the encoder side, we use a stack of [`EncoderLayer`s](#encoder) to build up a contextual understanding of the embedded input sequence.
-- This key to this contextual understanding is [`MHAttention`](#multi-head-attention). `MHAttention` uses learned projection matrices to extract relevant features from a sequence of query, key and value embeddings.
+- The key to this contextual understanding is [`MHAttention`](#multi-head-attention). `MHAttention` uses learned projection matrices to extract relevant features from a sequence of query, key and value embeddings.
 Each projected query is then compared to all projected keys to determine the weight to allocate across projected values.
 - In [`SelfAttention`](#self-attention), the query, key and value are all the same sequence so `MHAttention` learns how each part of the sequence influences the interpretation of other parts.
 - [`FeedForward`](#feed-forward) layers work on attention output on an element-wise basis and introduce essential non-linearity.
 - On the decoder side, we use a stack of [`DecoderLayer`s](#decoder) to built up a contextual understanding of the decoder input sequence in the context of the encoder sequence.